Oyster farming on Georges River: Aftermath

-While the Sydney rock oyster remains a highly regarded oyster, faster growing and generally larger Pacific oysters—once seen as a pest species in NSW—are displacing it, geographically and commercially, to a now very significant extent, within New South Wales.
+While the Sydney rock oyster remains a highly regarded oyster, faster growing and generally larger Pacific oysters—once seen as a pest species in NSW—are displacing it, geographically and commercially, to a very significant extent, within New South Wales.

+The growth rate of Pacific Oysters is such that they can reach a marketable size (50g), in ten months to two years, whereas Sydney Rock Oysters typically take around three to four years to be marketable.

 Where infertile triploid Pacific Oysters are grown in prime esturine conditions—once the exclusive domain of the Sydney Rock Oyster—such as Clyde River, commercial oysters can be grown to over 400g in weight.
 Since 2019, an annual competition has been held for the largest (Pacific) oyster, resulting in long-lived specimens up to 3 kg in weight.

+The Pacific Oyster is quite similar in appearance to the Sydney Rock Oyster, which can be distinguished by subtle differences; a somewhat smoother and thicker shell, a lighter-coloured abductor muscle scar, and the presence of 'dentiles'—small tooth-like serrations—adjacent to the hinge.

 Retail prices of Pacific oysters in Sydney are now generally higher than that of Sydney Rock Oysters, with one theory being that the supply chain costs, including transport-to-market costs, of Pacific oysters are higher.
 However, the continuing demand for Pacific oysters—even at higher prices and, arguably, for less sophisticated consumer tastes—within the context of constraints on the supply of Sydney Rock oysters, does not auger well for the indigenous oyster.

+In recent years, commercial farming of another rock oyster species, the Black-lip Rock Oyster, Saccostrea echinata—a species native to Australia's tropical waters—has commenced in both Queensland and Western Australia.
+Both governments are providing funding to promote development of a tropical oyster industry, with Queensland researchers at Bribie Island finding a method to produce Black-lip Rock Oyster spat in hatcheries in 2024.
+The first commercial oyster farm to produce Black-lip Rock Oysters, at Bowen, has now been operating successfully since around 2014.

 There is a question over the future of ongoing NSW Government support for the breeding program for Sydney Rock Oyster spat.
 It was noted that the economics of the program would require additional government support, if Sydney Rock Oyster spat annual production was below 30-40 million.
 That is but a small fraction of what was needed for the record production of 204 million oysters in 1976.
 The future long-term commercial viability of Sydney Rock Oyster production in Australia has been questioned, as growers shift to Pacific oysters or leave the industry completely.
 It may be 'a dying art'.